 I’ve been fortunate to learn from other leaders who took the time to share with me.
-I like to say I was able to learn from the scars on their back so I didn’t have to endure my own.
+I like to say I was able to learn from their scars so I didn’t have to endure my own.
 Unfortunately, I’ve also had to develop my own scars.
-Just as I learned from others, I’m pleased to have the opportunity to share them with anyone who wants to listen.
+Just as I’ve learned from others, I’m pleased to have the opportunity to share lessons learned from my scars with anyone who wants to listen.

 Why do you blog?
 If you don’t blog, why not?
 Do you see blogging as a critical part of your leadership?
 Do you see it as strategic for your business?